-Working Alone Policy
+Do Not Work Alone Policy

 A person is "alone" at work when she or he cannot be seen or heard by another person.
 Working alone in laboratories, facilities, spaces and other work areas (including fieldwork) is discouraged.
 This section provides the minimum requirements applicable to all employees and visitors.
-This procedure is not meant to apply to areas such as offices, conference rooms, break rooms or classrooms where the risk is similar to everyday living conditions.
+This procedure is not meant to apply to areas such as offices, conference rooms, break rooms or classrooms where there are no hazardous conditions.